 NO SHORTAGE OF PEASANTS

 Apart from the unemployed and underemployed in its cities, China could grow its food much more efficiently.
-Fang Cai, director of the Institute of Population and Labour Economics at the Chinese Academy of Social Sciences, estimated in 2008 that China had 107 million surplus rural labourers or 22 percent of the work force in the countryside.
+Fang Cai, director of the Institute of Population and Labor Economics at the Chinese Academy of Social Sciences, estimated in 2008 that China had 107 million surplus rural laborers or 22 percent of the work force in the countryside.

 However, more than half of those surplus workers are over 40 -- hardly prime candidates to stitch shirts or snap together an MP3 player.
 Indeed, China is already starting to run short at the margin of the nimble young workers prized by factories and construction sites.